12 min read

 Problems arise when differences of opinion aren’t dealt with correctly - when people feel unheard, bullied, or disregarded.
 If you want to keep your team together (and stay sane) consider a few of these handy tips:

-Remember the importance of balance: Think of Bert and Ernie from The Muppets.
+Remember the importance of balance: Think of Bert and Ernie from Sesame Street.
 They’re best friends but polar opposites - one represents Chaos, the other represents Order.
 Our lives, workplaces, and output benefit from a mix of both of characters.
 A workplace with just one or the other would become monotonous and less robust.

 Embrace disagreements: These are often learning opportunities.
 Opposite opinions should be dealt with respectfully and carefully to ensure everyone is happy and innovation is maximized.